Stocks rise broadly as indexes hover around record highs

 Stocks rose broadly in afternoon trading on Wall Street Thursday and put major indexes on a path to push past record highs.

-The S&P 500 rose 0.8% as of 3:29 p.m.
+The S&P 500 rose 0.7% as of 1:16 p.m.
 Eastern.
-Nearly 80% of stocks in the benchmark index made gains and it is hovering above the record close it set on Tuesday.
-The index is also on pace for its fourth straight weekly gain.
+Roughly 75% of stocks in the benchmark index made gains and it is hovering above the record close it set on Tuesday.

 Smaller stocks outpaced the broader market in a sign that investors are more confident about economic growth.
 The Russell 2000 rose 1.7%.